Ensure that your child reaches their full potential and lives a life of optimal health.

 What about chiropractic care and breech deliveries?

-Dr. Whitney is trained in a specific chiropractic analysis and adjusting technique which enables chiropractors to establish balance in the pregnant woman’s pelvis and reduce undue stress to her uterus and supporting ligaments.
+Dr. Whitney is trained in Webster Technique.
+Webster Technique is a specific chiropractic analysis and adjusting technique that enables chiropractors to establish balance in the pregnant woman’s pelvis and reduce undue stress to her uterus and supporting ligaments.

 It is considered normal by some for a baby to present breech until the third trimester.
 Most birth practitioners are not concerned with breech presentations until a patient is 37 weeks along.
 Approximately 4% of all pregnancies result in a breech presentation.

 The Journal of Manipulative and Physiological Therapeutics reported in the July/August 2002 issue an 82% success rate of babies turning vertex when doctors of chiropractic used the Webster Technique.